The best phone for video recording and vlogging in 2025

 No microSD slot

-When it comes to video recording, the S24 Ultra excels with 8K video capabilities and excellent stabilization, making it a strong contender for content creators.
-However, the increased detail comes with larger file sizes, which may not be practical for everyday use.
+If you prefer Android to Apple, then the Samsung Galaxy S24 Ultra offers a very worthy alternative to our number one pick.
+It excels when it comes to video recording, with 8K video capabilities and excellent stabilization, making it a strong contender for content creators.
+That said, the increased detail comes with larger file sizes, which may not be practical for everyday use.

 Read our full Samsung Galaxy S24 Ultra review for more details